-Products in the light yellow box are products which the Association has decided can be dealt with after they have been prescribed, via the documentation system.
-If a decision on reimbursement must be made before prescription, the product is placed in the (regular) yellow box.
+Products in the light yellow box are products the Association has decided need not be approved by an Association physician, but can be dealt with by a documentation system.
 Under the documentation system, the medicinal product must satisfy various economic criteria to be reimbursed.
-The allocation of the products to the different systems (approval or documentation) is regulated by ordinance of the Association.
-Ten ordinances have been issued by the Association.
+Allocation of the products to different systems (approval or documentation) is regulated by Association ordinances (15 have been issued so far).